tkasarla/tkasarla.github.io/resources.md

 nav_exclude: True
 ---

-This page is for resources related to (technical and non-technical parts of) research.
-Some parts of it is useful for research in general, but some resources are specific to Computer Vision and Machine Learning research.
-I update when I find good resources.
+Over time, I curated some awesome resources for (technical and non-technical parts of) research; most of which specific to Computer Vision, Machine Learning.
+I update this occasionally.

 <div align="center" markdown="1">